MobileRobots/libPowerballArm/README.md

 was written by Thiago de Freitas, Tobias Sing, Eduard Herkel and others at Fraunhofer Institute for Manufacturing Engineering and Automation (IPA Fraunhofer).
-This was chosen because it is the simplest/smallest open source partial-CanOPEN implementation easily available as of October 2015.
-This may be replaced by other CanOPEN implementations, or the whole libPowerballArm library may be replaced by a more complete Powerball/CanOPEN-based arm interface, in the future.
+This was chosen because it is the simplest/smallest open source partial-CanOPEN implementation specifically intended for use with the Schunk LWA4P arm that was easily available as of October 2015.
+This may be replaced by another CanOPEN implementation, or the whole libPowerballArm library may be replaced by a more complete Powerball/CanOPEN-based arm interface, in the future.
+To enable some debugging output in the canopen library edit `src/ipa_canopen_core.cpp` and change the definition of the `DEBUG` symbol to `true`, then rebuild.

 This library also includes an interface for the CPR Force-Torque Sensor for Schunk LWA arms (called FTS-LWA or FTL in some documentation).